 Crepes.... so many childhood memories are tied to them.
 Sometimes I think I make them out of nostalgia for my long gone youth. 🙂 These homemade vanilla crepes certainly accomplish the job of comforting anyone who is lucky to taste them.
 Who could refuse a sweet French crepe for breakfast and/or dessert?

-Especially if you stuff these crepes with various fillings or just eat them plain, with a cup of sweetened tea or coffee.
+Especially if you stuff these crepes with ricotta cheese and blueberries or with with apple-cinnamon filling, just like an apple pie! , or just eat them plain, with a cup of sweetened tea or coffee.
 Dust the crepes with some powdered sugar if you like.
 They make great comfort food.

 These crepes are made using a regular stainless steel frying pan and a non-stick spray.
 No need for a special crepe maker.
 Make sure to measure the flour properly, by sifting it first, so that your batter consistency is just right (on the thinner side).
 Because these are vanilla crepes, you can literally just eat them plain, dusting them with confectionary sugar, or by folding in your favorite fruit preserves.
 These crepes go especially well with cherry preserves!

 - 1 tablespoon vegetable oil

 - ½ teaspoon baking powder

 - 1 teaspoon vanilla extract (or, up to 1 tablespoon – for more pronounced flavor)

 - Mix all those ingredients in a large bowl and whisk the mixture until lumps dissolve.